sendgft/ipfs-tools/README.md

 _Note: Ensure the [IPFS daemon software](https://ipfs.io/) is installed_.

-### upload-defaults
+### upload

 ```
 yarn ipfs-tools upload-defaults --api URL --gateway URL
 ```

-This uploads default images and metadata to IPFS and returns the relevant CIDs and URLs for use with the [backend](https://github.com/sendgft/dapp).
+This uploads a file to IPFS and returns the relevant CIDs and URLs for use.

-Specifically, this uploads:

-* Default image for unopened GFTs
-* Default image for opened GFTs
-* JSON metadata for unopened GFT

 Parameter info: